arhohuttunen/arhohuttunen.com/content/posts/hexagonal-architecture/index.md

 This is how Cockburn himself describes the architecture in one sentence:

->Allow an application to equally be driven by users, programs, automated test or batch scripts, and to be developed and tested in isolation from its eventual run-time devices and databases.
+> Allow an application to equally be driven by users, programs, automated test or batch scripts, and to be developed and tested in isolation from its eventual run-time devices and databases.
->-- <cite>Alistair Cockburn, 2005</cite>
+>
+> — Alistair Cockburn, 2005

 In this article, we will look at some problems faced with traditional software projects.
 We will then learn about hexagonal architecture and how it tries to address those problems.
 We will also look at some implementation details and options for testing.